 IMPORTANT: Do not hold key in start position longer than 10 seconds at a time.
-If the Engine does not start within 10 seconds, wait 60 seconds before pushing starter button again.
+If the Engine does not start within 10 seconds, wait 60 seconds before turning the starter again.
 After a false start, do not turn key to start position until Engine has stopped turning.